chenli-git/AI_scientist_for_bioimaging/readme.md

 # 📧 Contact

 Questions?
 Issues?
 Open an issue or reach out to the maintainers!
+I am also open to new ideas!